KRR-Oxford/DeepOnto/README.md

 pip install deeponto
 ```

 We have been informed that `openprompt` has a conflict with several other packages, so we now set it as an optional dependency.
 However, it is main dependency of the OntoLAMA code at `deeponto.complete.ontolama`.
-To specifically use OntoLAMA, please install `openprompt` manually or use the following command to install DeepOnto:
+To specifically use OntoLAMA, please install `openprompt` manually or use the following command to install $\textsf{DeepOnto}$:

 ```bash
 pip install deeponto[ontolama]